-As mentioned in Chapter 1, most modern passenger aircraft use Electronic Flight Instrument System (EFIS) displays in what has become known as the 'glass cockpit' (see Figure 15.3).
-EFIS provides large, clear, high-resolution displays which are easy to view under wide variations of ambient light intensity.
-Displays can be independently selected and configured as required by the captain and first officer and the ability to display information from various data sources in a single display makes it possible for the crew to rapidly assimilate the information that they need.
-A notable disadvantage of EFIS is a significant increase in EMI (see page 152 and 153).
-The two most commonly featured EFIS instruments are the Electronic Horizontal Situation Indicator (EHSI) and the Electronic Attitude Direction Indicator (EADI) as shown in Figures 15.5 and 15.6.
+As mentioned in Chapter 1, most modern passenger aircraft use electronic flight instrument system (EFIS) displays in what has become known as the 'glass cockpit' (see Figure 15.3).
+EFIS provides large, clear, high-resolution displays that are easy to view under wide variations of ambient light intensity.
+Displays can be independently selected and configured as required by the captain and first officer and the ability to display information from various data sources in a single